...

 Laser welding process

 Laser welding, also known as laser beam welding (LBW), is a fusion welding process that employs a laser beam to melt and fuse materials together.
-This advanced welding technique provides numerous benefits, including high precision, speed, and the ability to weld challenging materials.
+This advanced metal welding technique provides numerous benefits, including high precision, speed, and the ability to weld challenging materials.

 The term ‘laser‘ stands for ‘Light Amplification by Stimulated Emission of Radiation.’
 In laser welding, the laser serves as a concentrated heat source that provides the energy required to melt the materials at the joint.
 The laser beam is generated in a laser resonator and then directed onto the workpiece using a series of mirrors or optical fibers.